 Find a Lawyer while Purchasing Affordable Land for Sale in Kenya

-When buying property, there is always a lot of confusion from all the things you have to do including finding a lawyer.
-People usually have different opinions on whether to get a Solicitor or a Conveyancer.
+When buying lands in Kenya, or Property for Sale in Kenya, there is always a lot of confusion from all the things you have to do including finding a lawyer.
+People have different opinions on whether to get a Solicitor or a Conveyancer.
 Telling the difference in most cases poses as a challenge when you don’t know what legal processes entail.
 You could end up paying fees to the wrong person and spending a lot of money.

 Let us start by understanding both terms;